Walk around an annual summer exhibition of contemporary sculpture in the confines of the City of London (financial district).

 - In 40m turn left along Old Broad Street.
 In 40m, at a T-junction with Wormwood Street, cross it at some pedestrian lights and turn left along the opposite pavement.

-- In 30m you walk under , a replica house built onto and around a footbridge (to mid-Dec 2019 only).
+- In 30m you walk under , a replica house built onto and around a footbridge (this was planned to stay here to mid-Dec 2019 only, but removal seems to have slipped).
 Continue along the street and in 60m at the corner of it with Bishopsgate, you find .

 - Turn right along Bishopsgate and in 60m pass , opposite the former HQ of the Hudson's Bay Company (spot the beaver as a weathervane).